cerulean-quasar/amazingLabyrinth/README.md

 # amazingLabyrinth
-A ball in a maze game for Android
+A ball in a maze game for Android.